Kieran McAnulty: Political views

 McAnulty identifies as a socialist and supports a New Zealand republic, with a local head of state.
 McAnulty was previously treasurer of the New Zealand Republic campaign before entering parliament.

-McAnulty, despite the profession of his Catholic faith, is in favour of more open abortion laws.
-He stated in Parliament "I was raised that my religious views are mine only.
+McAnulty, despite his Catholic faith, is in favour of legalised same-sex marriage and more open abortion laws.
+He stated in Parliament when debating the Abortion Legislation Bill: "I was raised that my religious views are mine only.
 So I will not use my vote today to impose any particular view that I may have to prevent the choice of a woman to make on her own body."

 McAnulty is in favour of decriminalising cannabis, and has admitted to smoking cannabis twice.
+He voted "yes" in both the 2020 New Zealand cannabis referendum and the 2020 New Zealand euthanasia referendum.
+Regarding the conflict between his Catholic religion and support for euthanasia, he said: "Not everyone believes in God.
+And as long as we have a structure in place that allows people to pursue their own personal beliefs, then how dare they impose their views on others?"